danwolff/wordpress_theme_phoenixblue_modified/README.md

 # Original source

 The base for this theme was found available online in a couple of versions.
-Some links appear offline, so took a little link traversal to locate.
-Linking best as possible:
+Some links appear offline, so it took a little link traversal to locate the public source.
+Linking best as possible, here are some references:

 - Canonical original link: [http://www.mikeschepker.com/wordpress/phoenixblu.zip](http://www.mikeschepker.com/wordpress/phoenixblu.zip) [offline]
 - Offline page: [http://mikeschepker.com/wordpress/phoenixblue-wordpress-theme/](http://mikeschepker.com/wordpress/phoenixblue-wordpress-theme/) [offline]